-To promote and contribute directly to the actions within the PEP and the quality assurance of PEPs
+To promote and contribute directly to the actions within the PEP and the quality assurance of PEPs.

 Delivery of foster carer training within an allocated geographical area.
 Providing a response to problem solving discussions with foster carers / parents via phone calls or emails, encouraging and supporting them to develop strong relationships with schools and education providers, and to pass on their concerns to both their own supervising social worker and child’ social worker for them to support.

 Consider the need for specific resources to support foster carers, looked after children and young people to improve attendance or support other aspects of their education.

 Continuous support, training and advice for social care colleagues with respect to education policy and practice.

-This will involve compiling and sharing information and specialist knowledge appropriately in line with agreed protocols to support children and young peoples' development and improve outcomes
+This will involve compiling and sharing information and specialist knowledge appropriately in line with agreed protocols to support children and young peoples' development and improve outcomes.

-A review of the use of pupil premium for pupils in a school will be considered and any ineffectual use will be addressed via a Corporate Parent school visit.
+A review of the use of Pupil Premium for pupils in a school will be considered and any ineffectual use will be addressed via a Corporate Parent school visit.

 Legislation, policies and procedures - To keep schools and key professionals informed around current education legislation, policies and procedures, and funding opportunities related to children in care and promote good practice to partner agencies.

 Work directly with schools, carers, parents, and other agencies (particularly Inclusions Service and SENAR) to support children in care that are at risk of a negative educational experience.
 They may:

-- have been or are likely to be excluded,
+- have been or are likely to be excluded.

-- not be attending or currently able to engage positively with their setting,
+- not be attending or currently able to engage positively with their setting.

-- have recently experienced a change or multiple changes in care or educational placement
+- have recently experienced a change or multiple changes in care or educational placement.

-- be new to care
+- be new to care.

-Work alongside school staff and other professionals to put in place effective intervention work for the child/young person at tier 1 universal support and early help stages.
+Work alongside school staff and other professionals to put in place effective intervention work for the child or young person at tier 1 universal support and early help stages.

 Follow up instances of poor attendance as identified through attendance data, PEPs (Personal Education Plan), CLA reviews or Pathway Plans, and support social workers and education setting in engaging other support services to increase participation.